ritz078/embed-js/README.md

 ## Adding custom emojis

 1. Add the image to **assets/images/emojis**.
 Make sure the name of the file is same as emoji name.
-2. Pass the emoji name as the value to `customEmoji`.
+1. Pass the emoji name as the value to `customEmoji`.
 See the example [here](http://riteshkr.com/embed.js/doc.html#emoji)
-3. Run `grunt build-emoji && grunt build`
+1. Run `grunt build-emoji && grunt build`

 ## Contributing

 1. Fork and clone the repo.
-2. Run `npm install` to install all build dependencies(including Grunt).
+1. Run `npm install` to install all build dependencies(including Grunt).
-3. Create a new branch, please DON'T work in your master branch directly.
+1. Create a new branch, please DON'T work in your master branch directly.
-4. Run `grunt` so that you can see the impact of your changes on the browser while developing.
+1. Run `grunt` so that you can see the impact of your changes on the browser while developing.
-5. Fix stuff or add new feature.
+1. Fix stuff or add new feature.
-6. This repo follows [Angular commit guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit).
-For this we are using [commitizen](http://commitizen.github.io/cz-cli/).
-So instead of git commit, prefer using npm run commit and follow the guidelines.
-7. Update the documentation to reflect any changes.
+1. Update the documentation to reflect any changes.
-8. Push to your fork and submit a pull request.
+1. Push to your fork and submit a pull request.

 ## License